 Genomics, and in many cases single trait EPD selection, has become all the rage in the cattle business.
 “Cookie cutter” cattle are just around the corner as we have seen in the swine, chicken, turkey, and to a great extent the dairy industry thanks to the aforementioned trends.
 We believe the preservation and improvement of Native “Heritage” Shorthorns can play an important role in maintaining genetic diversity in the Shorthorn breed while providing alternatives to those Shorthorn breeders who are not caught up in the hype of “the next great bull”.
 A recent advertisement promoting a specific bull indicated he is “the best seen in 20 years”.
 Perhaps the next new bull promoted will be “the best seen in 30 years”.
 Seedstock producers, by necessity, need to constantly have “the next great bull’ or they have nothing to sell.
 Rightly or wrongly this charade must continue for them to stay in business.

-Our cow herd is the "secret sauce" in Shorthorn Select Semen because they are the dams of all the bulls we offer.
+Our cow herd is the "secret sauce" in Shorthorn Select Semen because they are the dams of all the bulls we offer (except for the Australian bulls).
 They live in a grass fed real world environment and over the years have been selected to the point that they have the genetics to produce bulls that work in any situation.
 Because we strive to have Shorthorn genetics that will work for everyone we place an enormous emphasis on temperament.
 The smaller producer/family is unlikely to have the facilities to deal with “bad attitude” cows.